Add a little whim to your garden by making a DIY birdcage planter. The project is simple and easy!

 Step Four: Mix slow-release fertilizer and water retaining granules in potting mix and fill it in the 1/4 of the birdcage.

 Step Five: As our planter is shallow you’ll need to break the root ball of plants you’re planting, after this clear space in the soil and place your plants gently.

 Step Six: Finding a right spot to hang your birdcage planter is important.
 Fix it where it will become a focal point of your garden, in a less windy spot.
 If it’s large or shaky, put it on a tabletop or chair.

-Read this article to learn How to Create a Birdcage Flower Garden.
+Also Read: How to Create a Birdcage Flower Garden.

-Read this article to find out how to Grow Succulents in a Birdcage
+Also Read: Grow Succulents in a Birdcage